Striking Hollywood writers reach tentative deal with studios

-LOS ANGELES – Hollywood’s writers union said it reached a preliminary labour agreement with major studios on Sunday, a deal expected to end one of two strikes that have halted most film and television production and cost the California economy billions.
+LOS ANGELES -Hollywood's writers union reached a preliminary labor agreement with major studios on Sunday, a deal expected to end one of two strikes that have halted most film and television production and cost the California economy billions.

-The three-year contract still must be approved by leadership of the Writers Guild of America (WGA) as well union members, before it can take effect.
+The three-year contract still must be approved by leadership of the Writers Guild of America (WGA,) as well as union members, before it can take effect.

 "This was made possible by the enduring solidarity of WGA members and extraordinary support of our union siblings who joined us on the picket lines for over 146 days," the negotiating committee said in a statement Sunday.

-The WGA settlement, while a milestone, will not return Hollywood to work.
-The SAG-AFTRA actors’ union remains on strike.
+The WGA settlement, while a milestone, will not return Hollywood to business as usual even if it is ratified.
+While writing may resume, the SAG-AFTRA actors' union remains on strike.

 Writers walked off the job on May 2 after negotiations reached an impasse over compensation, minimum staffing of writers' rooms, the use of artificial intelligence and residuals that reward writers for popular streaming shows, among other issues.

+"We stuck it out," WGA liaison Caroline Renard said Sunday.
+"This is a union industry, and it's about the people that make the actual product that makes these company billions of dollars."

+One writer posted an image on social media of a picket sign that read simply: "The End."

-The Alliance of Motion Picture and Television Producers, the trade group representing Walt Disney, Netflix, Warner Bros Discovery and other major studios, did not immediately respond to a request for comment.
+The only comment from the Alliance of Motion Picture and Television Producers, the trade group representing Walt Disney, Netflix, Warner Bros Discovery and other major studios, came in a brief statement with the union.

+"The WGA and AMPTP have reached a tentative agreement," the statement said.

+The proposed contract is still preliminary.
+The WGA's negotiating committee said it would share details only after it receives final contract language.
+After that, the negotiators will vote on whether to recommend the deal to leadership, which must then decide if they will present it to members for a vote.

 At picket lines, protests took on the rhetoric of class warfare.
 Writers assailed media executives' compensation and said working conditions had made it hard for them to earn a middle-class living.